Set operators

 Copy

 • The names of the output columns are based on the names of the columns of the first query.
-For example, the following query:
+For example, consider the following query:

 SELECT LastName, FirstName FROM employees